House chores keep piling up? We are here to give you a hand.

 Similar is the effect that gardening has on us.
 Seems like the pandemic has put Aussies into a gardening frenzy and there are good reasons for it.
 For starters, the unexpected extra free time has provoked many people to learn a new skill or take up a hobby.

-As it turns out, there are some things lurking out there that you need to look out for.
+As it turns out, some things are lurking out there that you need to look out for.
 “Spiders in the garden are a big concern for families with small children around Melbourne.
 They often like to hide in tall grass and piles of garden waste.
-And as you know, we have some scary looking species here.”, shares Dineth, a Fantastic gardener from Melbourne.
+And as you know, we have some scary-looking species here.”, shares Dineth, a Fantastic gardener from Melbourne.

 “The most common service we’re being called for is weeding and removing leaves and waste, so the kiddos can play outdoors safely.”, he also adds.

 Despite some dangers, gardening’s popularity will probably continue to grow.
-The main reason lies in the fact that it has provided and continues to provide the so needed comfort in these uncertain times.
-Just like it had been doing throughout history during times of rapid social change.
+The main reason lies in the fact that it has provided and continues to provide much-needed comfort in these uncertain times.
+Just like it had been done throughout history during times of rapid social change.

 How exactly do they do it?
 The research data shows that a quarter (25%) of Aussies normally dedicate more than three hours per week to cleaning their homes.
 However, pandemic or no pandemic, the hate for certain cleaning tasks remains all the same.

 Australians also struggle to find time for certain cleaning tasks, with 46% skipping on washing their windows and 38% doing the same when it comes to oven cleaning.
 Considering how much time and elbow grease these two chores require, we can’t say we blame them.
-Good 21% of Aussies also like to skip on cleaning the fridge.
+A good 21% of Aussies also like to skip cleaning the fridge.

 “We can concur with these findings, they correlate perfectly with our own statistics.”, says Paul Mangold, a Fantastic Quality Control Officer from Melbourne.